cartologic/GISTraining/README.md

 Contribute
 ----------

-- Issue Tracker: github.com/$project/$project/issues
+- Issue Tracker: github.com/cartoview/gistraining/issues
-- Source Code: github.com/$project/$project
+- Source Code: github.com/cartoview/gistraining

 Support
 -------

 If you are having issues, please let us know.
-We have a mailing list located at: project@google-groups.com
+We have a mailing list located at: ITI Egypt

 License
 -------